andreykaere/ixwindow/README.md

 x = 270
 y = 6

-# Amound of spaces in the output of the `ixwindow`.
+# Amount of spaces in the output of the `ixwindow`.
 This is needed to add
 # space between previous module and the title of the window
 # It's recommended to be configured together with the coordinates of the icon
 # to achieve the best result